Halicephalobus gingivalis: Prevalence of infection

 According to a 1997 paper, neurohelminthiases in general are more prevalent where environmental factors and poor sanitation assist the spread of parasitism between man and animals, and have been facilitated by population shifts and improved transport.
 Neurohelminthiases are often not diagnosed because they are unfamiliar; diagnostic tests are not easily available.

 Neurohelminthiases in general are not common in the United States.

 Effects on health

 H. gingivalis is a rare infection in humans, but causes a universally lethal meningoencephalitis.
 This disease shows greatly increased concentration of eosinophils in the cerebrospinal fluid.
 In horses (where the parasite is most studied), infection of the brain is common, followed by the kidneys, oral and nasal cavities, lymph nodes, lungs, spinal cord, and adrenal gland, and also reports of infection of heart, liver, stomach and bone.
-An extremely rare triple fatality from Halicephalobus was reported in Wales after previously rejected, infected kidneys from a man experiencing homelessness who consumed excessive alcohol who ultimately died of meningitis were transplanted into two recipients.
+An extremely rare triple fatality from this worm was reported in Wales after kidneys from a man experiencing homelessness and alcohol addiction who ultimately died of an unknown meningitis were transplanted into two recipients.

-As of 2015 six cases had been described in humans.